HSwMS Södermanland (1693)

-HSwMS Södermanland was a ship of the line of the Royal Swedish Navy, built in Karlskrona in 1693.
+HSwMS Södermanland was a ship of the line that served in the Royal Swedish Navy.
+It was built in Karlskrona in 1693.
 During the Battle of Fehmarn, she was captured by Admiral Christian Wilhelm Gabel and subsequently commissioned into the Royal Dano-Norwegian Navy as HDMS Sydermanland.
 After an unsuccessful rebuilding in the 1740s, she was presented to the Danish Asiatic Company for use as an East Indiaman.

 Construction and design

 Södermanland was built in 1693 at Karlskrona to a design by Charles Shelton.

 Career

 Swedish naval service

 Södermanland took part in the campaign against Denmark in 1710.
 In the same year, she took part in the Battle of Kæge Bay.
 During the Battle of Fehmarn, on 25 April 1715, she was captured by Admiral Christian Carl Gabel.
 She was subsequently commissioned into the Royal Dano-Norwegian Navy as HDMS Sydermanland.

 Danish naval service

 In 1716, Sydermanland was under the command of Laurtiz Christopher Ulfeldt, first in the Baltic Sea and then (from 14 November) as part of the North Sea squadron under Tordenskiold.
-In 1717, she was under the command ofChristian Boysen.
+In 1717, she was under the command of Christian Boysen.
 In 1718, as part of Admiral Raben's squadron, she was under the command of Hans Jacob Rostgaard.

 In 1742–43, she was rebuilt at Nyholm Dockyards under Laurent Barbé.
 After the alterations, she proved an unstable and poorly maneuverable ship.